arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ## How It Works

 The **Arduino AWS S3 CSV Exporter** extracts time series data from **Arduino Cloud** and publishes it to an **AWS S3** bucket.
-Data is extracted at a specified resolution using a **GO based AWS Lambda** function triggered periodically by **AWS EventBridge**.
+Data extraction is handled by an AWS Lambda function written in **GO**, which runs at scheduled intervals using **AWS EventBridge**.

-Each function execution generates a CSV file containing samples from the selected **Arduino Things**, which are then uploaded to **S3** for data storage and management.
+Each function execution retrieves data from the selected **Arduino Things** and generates a CSV file.
+The file is then uploaded to **S3** for structured storage and accessibility.

 Data is extracted every hour by default, with samples aggregated at a 5 minute resolution.
 Both the extraction period and the aggregation rate are configurable.

-Aggregation is performed as an average over the aggregation period, and non-numeric values, such as strings, are sampled at the specified resolution.
-Time series data is exported in **UTC** by default, and all Arduino Things in the account are exported unless filtered using [*tags*](#tag-filtering).
+Aggregation is performed by calculating the average over the aggregation period, while non-numeric values, such as strings, are sampled at the specified resolution.

+Time-series data is exported in **UTC** by default.
+All Arduino Things in the account are included in the export unless filtered using [**tags**](#tag-filtering).

-This setup allows you to easily manage and store time series data from connected devices, offering flexibility with configurable parameters like sampling intervals and data filtering.
+This setup provides a structured and scalable approach for managing time series data from connected devices, providing configurable parameters such as sampling intervals and data filtering.

 ## AWS Account & CloudFormation Template

-If you do not have an existing AWS account and user, refer to the [online AWS documentation](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html) for setting up your account.
-To get started, follow these steps:
+An active AWS account is required to deploy the **Arduino AWS S3 CSV Exporter**.
+If an account is not available, refer to the [online AWS documentation](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html) for account setup.
+The following steps can help you to get started:

 - [Sign up for an AWS account](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html#aws-registration)
 - [Create an administrative user](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html#create-an-admin)

 The exporter setup involves deploying resources using a [**CloudFormation template**](https://github.com/arduino/aws-s3-integration/blob/0.3.0/deployment/cloud-formation-template/deployment.yaml).
-The AWS account will be set to have permission for:
+This template provisions and configures the necessary AWS resources automatically.

+CloudFormation requires the following **IAM permissions** to automatically provision and manage the AWS resources used in this deployment.

 * CloudFormation stack creation (policy: `AWSCloudFormationFullAccess`)
 * S3 bucket management (policy: `AmazonS3FullAccess`)